Moscow, Cheryomushki: Interpretations

 The operetta is one of Shostakovich's longest compositions and includes pastiches of various musical genres and styles.

 Shostakovich criticized his own work.
 Just days before the opera's premiere at the Moscow Operetta Theatre, he wrote to his friend Isaac Glikman:

 I am behaving very properly and attending rehearsals of my operetta.
 I am burning with shame.
 If you have any thoughts of coming to the first night, I advise you to think again.
 It is not worth spending time to feast your eyes and ears on my disgrace.
 Boring, unimaginative, stupid.
 This is, in confidence, all I have to tell you.

 Soviet ethnomusicologists have long asserted that Cheryomushki is abundant with intonations of popular Soviet material.
 In the second fantasy scene, “Lidochka and Boris’s Duet”, Shostakovich parodies the nationalist aesthetics of the Mighty Handful.
 This is the scene in which the infatuated Boris smuggles Lidochka into her apartment on the crane.
-With its mock medieval melody, the parallel fifths in the bass line and the use of a horn solo, the orchestral introduction recalls a retrospective style, reminiscent of Yaroslavna's arioso from Borodin’s opera Prince Igor or the first bars of the “bardic” slow movement from Borodin's 2nd Symphony.
-For the Soviet audiences, the intonation of popular styles would have been immediately recognisable.
+With its mock medieval melody, the parallel fifths in the bass line and the use of a horn solo, the orchestral introduction recalls a retrospective style, reminiscent of Yaroslavna's arioso from Borodin's opera Prince Igor or the first bars of the "bardic" slow movement from Borodin's 2nd Symphony.